Declare Your Major

 • You must fulfill all degree requirements for both degrees.

-• Overlap between either major and the GE or GEC is not permitted, unless specifically allowed by a particular GE or GEC category.
+• Overlap between either major and the GE is not permitted, except when allowed by a particular GE category.

 • An approved petition is required to graduate with two degrees.